webpack/webpack.js.org/src/content/concepts/hot-module-replacement.md

 HMR can be used in development as a LiveReload replacement. [webpack-dev-server](/configuration/dev-server/) supports a `hot` mode in which it tries to update with HMR before trying to reload the whole page.
 See the [Hot Module Replacement guide](/guides/hot-module-replacement) for details.

-T> As with many other features, webpack's power lies in its customizability.
+T> As with many other features, webpack's power lies in it's customizability.
 There are _many_ ways of configuring HMR depending on the needs of a particular project.
 However, for most purposes, `webpack-dev-server` is a good fit and will allow you to get started with HMR quickly.